stellio-hub/stellio-docs/docs/admin/upgrading_to_1.9.0.md

 This note describes changes made by upgrade to Stellio 1.9.0

-## New endpoint for rights management.
+## New endpoints for rights management

-Stellio 1.9.0 brings new endpoints to visualize the rights that we have on entities but also to know the groups which we belongs to.
+Stellio 1.9.0 brings new endpoints to visualize the rights an user has on entities but also to know the groups which he belongs to.

 ### Get authorized entites for the currently authenticated user

-The first endpoint allows you to retrieve the rights for all the entities of the authenticated person.
+The first endpoint allows to retrieve the rights for all the entities of the authenticated person.

-To do this, you must do a GET on `/ngsi-ld/v1/entityAccessControl/entities`.
+To do this, the query should be a `GET` with as endpoint `/ngsi-ld/v1/entityAccessControl/entities`.

 The following request parameters are supported:

-    -  q: to restrict returned entities to the ones with a specific right.
-Only "rCanRead" and "rCanWrite" and "rCanAdmin" are accepted.
-A list is accepted (e.g, “q=rCanRead;rCanWrite”).
-This request parameter does not work when user are stellio admin.
+    -  `q`: to restrict returned entities to the ones with a specific right.
+Only `rCanRead` and `rCanWrite` and `rCanAdmin` are accepted.
+A list is accepted (e.g, `q=rCanRead;rCanWrite`).
+This request parameter does not work when user is stellio admin.

-    -  type: to restrict returned entities to a given entity type
+    -  `type`: to restrict returned entities to a given entity type

-    - options: with the sysAttrs value to get the system attributes.
+    - `options`: use `sysAttrs` value to get the system attributes.

 Then there are several possible answers: